 Caroline (Carrie) Pomeroy, PhD, is a California Sea Grant Extension Specialist based at the University of California, Santa Cruz.
-Pomeroy is a social scientist whose work focuses on California fisheries, broader marine social-ecological systems, and associated communities.
-Her work is aimed at identifying and discovering research-based solutions to opportunities and challenges facing fisheries and fishing communities in particular and the broader range of ocean users more generally.
-Pomeroy earned her PhD from Texas A&M University, Masters from University of Miami, and Bachelor’s degree from Yale University.
+Pomeroy is a social scientist whose work focuses on the human dimensions – the social, cultural and economic aspects – of California fisheries, broader marine social-ecological systems, and associated governance.
+Her work is aimed at identifying research-based solutions to opportunities and challenges facing fisheries and fishing communities in particular and the broader range of ocean users more generally.
+Pomeroy earned her PhD from Texas A&M University, master’s degree from the University of Miami, and bachelor’s degree from Yale University.

-Pomeroy works closely with fishing communities and fisheries managers statewide.
-She also provides technical advice to governmental agencies, resource users and communities, and environmental organizations on resource management, working waterfronts and related topics.
-In addition, she works on the development of informational materials about local fisheries and fishing communities.
+Pomeroy works closely with fishery participants, communities and managers statewide.
+She also provides technical advice to governmental agencies, resource users, communities, and environmental organizations on resource management, working waterfronts, social science research to inform decision-making, and related topics.
+In addition, she works on the development of informational materials about local fisheries and their temporal and spatial dynamics, fishing communities, port infrastructure, seafood direct (or alternative) marketing, and seafood safety.

 Featured Outreach Products